FabEdge/fabedge/docs/user-guide.md

-# FabEdge User manual
+# FabEdge User Guide

+English | [中文](user-guide_zh.md)

 [toc]

-English | [中文](user-guide_zh.md)

-## Use the community
+## Use community

-By default, the pod on the edge node can only access the cloud pod and the node, and the pod on the edge node cannot communicate with each other, in order to avoid unnecessary waste caused by the establishment of too many tunnels on the edge node.
-In order to make the edge nodes that need to communicate accessible to each other, we put forward the concept of community.
-When several edge nodes need to communicate with each other, a community can be established, and the nodes that need to communicate can be put into the list of community members, so that these community members can access each other.
+By default, the pods on the edge node can only access the pods in cloud nodes.
+For the pods on the edge nodes to communicate with each other directly without going through the cloud, we can define a community.

-After multi-cluster communication is implemented, communities can also be used to organize clusters that need to communicate with each other.
+Communities can also be used to organize multiple clusters which need to communicate with each other.

-Creating a community is very simple.
-Suppose we now have an edge cluster, which we call "beijing" when deployed, and there are three edge nodes edge1, edge2, and edge3 in the cluster.

-Create the following community:
+Assume there are two clusters, `beijng` and `shanghai`.  in the `beijing` cluster, there are there edge nodes of `edge1`, `edge2`, and `edge3`

+Create the following community to enable the communication between edge pods on the nodes of edge1/2/3 in cluster `beijing`

 ```yaml
 apiVersion: fabedge.io/v1alpha1